It's World Chocolate Day

 Christopher Columbus discovered the cacao bean during his fourth expedition to the Americas in 1502, but it was Spanish conquistador Hernán Cortés who discovered the delights of chocolate when the Aztec Montezuma offered him a cup of frothy cocoa.
 The Spanish court then developed a taste for the chocolate beverage but with added sugar or honey to balance the bean's bitterness.

-We are celebrating chocolate in a more liquid form with a Ramos Chocolate Fizz.
+We are celebrating chocolate in a more liquid form with a Chocolate Negroni.

 The anniversary of the Roswell UFO